joyness/joyness.github.io/_pages/about.md

 # 💬 Projects
 ### Principle Investigator
 ---
+- Research on Wireless Localization and Tracking Technologies (Sponsored by the Jiangsu Association for Science and Technology (the Municipal Science and Technology Associations))
 - Research on Key Technologies of Localization and Tracking in Ocean Sensor Networks, Grant No. CJ20240068 (Sponsored by Changzhou Science and Technology Committee)
 -	Application of Underwater Acoustics and Wireless Sensor Network in Transportation, Grant No. 202108310196 (Sponsored by China Scholarship Council)